 An init system must be an init system

-Since the adoption of systemd by Arch Linux I've encountered many problems with my systems, ranging from lost temporary files which systemd deemed proper to delete without asking (changing default behaviour on a whim), to total boot lockups because systemd-210+ couldn't mount an empty
+Since the adoption of systemd by Arch Linux I've encountered many problems with my systems, ranging from lost temporary files which systemd deemed proper to delete without asking (changing default behaviour on a whim), to total, consistent boot lockups because systemd-210+ couldn't mount an empty

 /usr/local partition (whereas systemd-208 could; go figure).